VFPX/GDIPlusX/README.md

 | Stre,Stream | \_SCREEN.System.IO.MemoryStream.New |
 | ClrM,ColorMatrix | \_SCREEN.System.Drawing.Imaging.ColorMatrix.New |

-Note: The lean version of System.APP does not have the "FoxCode" table embedded

 **Embedded Help**

 Each class in the library now has a quick way of accessing the online help for the .NET class equivilant using the "Help" method.
 Calling this method will invoke a browser window and automatically access the MSDN help page for the specified class.
-Note: This method is not available in the Lean version of SYSTEM.APP

 ```foxpro
 * Example:
 _SCREEN.System.Drawing.Bitmap.Help()
 ```

+## Development notes

+If you make changes to GDIPlusX, be sure to change the Version property of the xfcSystem class in System.prg and rebuild System.app.
+Also, change the version number and release date in Thor_Update_GDIPlusX.prg (in both the Updaters\Updates folder and ThorUpdater\Updates.zip) of the [Thor project](https://github.com/VFPX/Thor).

 ## Team Members:
 * [BinaryBo](https://github.com/binarybocp) _Project Manager_